Anal fissure experiences

 Read preview →Fissure itching during healing

-Why anal fissure itching happens as the fissure heals, what people describe about the timing and intensity, and practical ways to manage it without disrupting healing.
+Why anal fissure itching happens as the fissure heals, what people describe about the timing and intensity.

 Read preview →